Due to ever increasing noise on our HF bands I have been looking for alternative ways of reducing the pain of all this disturbing interference.

 A good protection circuit to eliminate the possibility of blowing your receiver's front-end while using these auxiliary receive antennas specially on low bands.

-I connected my loop to my newly acquired KiwiSDR (http://kiwisdr-m0kwr.ddns.net:8073) and I was very impressed with the performance of the receiver.
-I still suffered from overload from a nearby AM transmitter so I have installed a high pass filter in the antenna line just before the switch box,
+KiwiSDR (http://kiwisdr-m0kwr.ddns.net:8073) I am very impressed with the performance of the KiwiSDR.Although I was still suffering from overload from a nearby AM transmitter.
+I have installed a high pass filter in the antenna line just before the switch box and reduced the overloading to an acceptable level.

 Some really interesting loop information on this site.
 The Welbrook Loop exposed.